ajitkbaral/RestFb-Example/README.md

 # RestFb-Example
-A java console application to use graph api using www.restfb.com api
+A java console application to use facebook's graph api using www.restfb.com api